Reichstag fire: 1955 testimony of SA member Hans-Martin Lennings

-In July 2019, more than 80 years after the event, Germany's Hannoversche Allgemeine Zeitung and the RedaktionsNetzwerk Deutschland published a 1955 affidavit, uncovered in some papers of Fritz Tobias, which were found in the archives of the Amtsgericht (court) in Hannover.
+In July 2019, more than 80 years after the event, Germany's ' and the RedaktionsNetzwerk Deutschland published a 1955 affidavit, uncovered in some papers of Fritz Tobias, which were found in the archives of the in Hannover.
 The affidavit by Martin Lennings (1904–1962), a former member of the Nazis' paramilitary SA unit, stated that on the night of the fire, he and his SA group drove Van der Lubbe from an infirmary to the Reichstag, where they noticed "a strange smell of burning and there were clouds of smoke billowing through the rooms".
 The statement suggests the fire had already started when they arrived and that the SA played a role in the arson.

 Lennings, who died in 1962, further stated in his account that he and other members of his squad had protested the arrest of Van der Lubbe, "because we were convinced that Van der Lubbe could not possibly have been the arsonist, because according to our observation, the Reichstag had already been burning when we dropped him off there".
 He claimed he and the other witnesses were detained and forced to sign a paper that denied any knowledge of the incident.
 Later, nearly all of those with knowledge of the Reichstag fire were executed.
 Lennings said that he had been warned and escaped to Czechoslovakia.

 Lennings had asked that his account be certified in 1955, in the event the Reichstag fire case ever returned to trial.

 The uncovering of Lennings's affidavit led to the speculation that Tobias had ignored it to protect his single perpetrator theory on the arson, and to protect the post-war career of former Nazis.
 It also led to more sober speculation about whether unknown or forgotten documents might still be hidden in German archives, and which might be valuable and revealing historical sources, especially on the Nazi regime.

+German government exonerates Van der Lubbe

+The federal prosecutor, Monika Harms overturned the conviction of Van Der Lubbe in January 2008, under a 1998 law.
+A Berlin court had changed the sentence to an eight-year prison term in 1967.
+The same court then lifted the sentence completely in 1980; however this decision was later reversed by the federal court.
+In 1980, a West German court overturned the conviction on the basis that Van der Lubbe was insane.
+Campaigners kept demanding for full state pardon arguing that he had been convicted by a Nazi court and an Act was passed in 1998 making a full pardon possible.